pousse-cafe/pousse-cafe.github.io/documentation.md

 The first method instantiates the auto-adapter from an Attribute's value.
 The second method instantiates the value of the Attribute based on its state.

-Let's take the example of a Value Object:
+Let's take the example of a value object:

     public class Example implements ValueObject {